-Two troublesome weeds that look like small pine trees at some point in their development are the field horsetail and the Russian thistle.
+Two troublesome weeds that look like small pine trees at some point in their development are field horsetail (Equisetum arvense, USDA zones 3-11) and annual Russian thistle (Salsola tragus).
 The former is a native of North America and Europe and can be toxic to grazing animals.
 The latter, introduced by Russian immigrants to the American West, changes in appearance from miniature pine to the bushy tumbleweed known for blowing through ghost towns.

 Field Horsetail Management

 This plant cannot be easily controlled through mere mechanical means, that is, tilling or digging, since this just serves to spread the plant via its rhizomes.
 To manage the weed, consider quarantining, enhancing drainage and planting more-competitive grain varieties.

 Additionally, nitrogen works for grass crops because they react more vigorously to the fertilizer than field horsetail does.
 Herbicide applications include primisulfuron and MCPA.
 Applications for areas without crops include sulfometuron and chlorsulfuron.
 Dichlobenil also is used in some instances.